emporia-vue-local/esphome/README.md

   - { power_id: cir16, platform: total_daily_energy, accuracy_decimals: 0, restore: false, name: "${cir_16} Daily Energy", filters: *throttle_time }
 ```

-[TODO catch more of this up]
+There's a lot here, don't get overwhelmed!
+A lot of it is simply repeated 16x for each of the circuits.
+The general outline is:

+* per-circuit labels ([split out](https://esphome.io/guides/yaml/#substitutions) for convenience)
+* some shared filters (more on these later)
+* the core `emporia_vue` sensor configuration:
+  * starting with the per-phase A/B(/C) *voltage* monitoring [sometimes called L1/L2/L3 poles]
+  * followed by the per-phase A/B(/C) *current* sensing CTs  [again intended for the mains/poles into the panel]
+  * and then the 16x individual circuit CT sensors (really the same, only indented differently, as the per-phase ones)
+  * NOTE: all these subsensors update [every 240ms](https://github.com/emporia-vue-local/esphome/discussions/333)!
+* templates to prepare the readings for more efficient Home Assistant data collection:
+  * each of the current sensors live power reading copied into HA via a `throttle_avg` (5sec) filter
+  * each of the sensors integrated into a total daily energy reading via a 1m `throttle_time` (1min) filter
+  * also a `balance_power` template (which you can remove if not wanted) which subtracts the 16x individual from the A+B total [for comparison](https://github.com/emporia-vue-local/esphome/discussions/329)

+Note especially the `throttle_avg` we set up.
+This is optional, but since we get a reading every 240ms, it is helpful to average these readings together so that we don't need to store such dense, noisy, data in Home Assistant.
+Similarly note the "Total Power", "Total Daily Energy", and "Circuit x Daily Energy".
+These are needed for the Home Assistant energy system, which requires daily kWh numbers.
+These are (again optionally) processed through a customizable `throttle_time` filter so HA gets a reading every minute.

-The flow is:
+Okay, so that's still a lot.
+The general flow is:

 ```
- raw readings  --> throttle power (5s)
+(Emporia-local)     (Copied to Home Assistant) raw readings  -->  smoothed power (5s)
-               \-> Daily integral (60s)
+    (240ms)     \->  daily integral (60s)

+total = A + B
+balance = total - (1 + 2 + 3 + … + 16)
 ```

-Note the throttle_avg.
-This is optional, but since we get a reading every 240ms, it is helpful to average these readings together so that we don't need to store such dense, noisy, data in Home Assistant.

-Note the "Total Power", "Total Daily Energy", and "Circuit x Daily Energy".
-This is needed for the Home Assistant energy system, which requires daily kWh numbers

 <details>
   <summary>Complete Vue 2 example</summary>